 Payments received after the scheduled due date are subject to a $10 late payment fine.

 We accept Visa and MasterCard check and debit cards only.
-Payments can be made at any AACC location, through MyAACC or by calling the cashier's office at 410-777-2236.
+Payments can be made through MyAACC or by calling the cashier's office at 410-777-2236.
 At this time, automatic payment by check or debit card is not available.

 We accept checks and money orders made payable to Anne Arundel Community College.
-You can pay by check or money order at any AACC location, or by mail to AACC, 101 College Parkway, Arnold, MD 21012.
+You can pay by check or money order by mail to AACC, 101 College Parkway, Arnold, MD 21012.
 Be sure to include your payment stub and note the student’s name and AACC ID number on your check or money order.

 Note: There is a $25 fee for each returned check, and after two returned check fees, you no longer will be allowed to pay by check.

 Electronic check payments are only accepted over the phone (410-777-2236) or via MyAACC.
-They will not be accepted at any off-campus site or in person.
 Have the following information ready when you call:

 Note: There is a $25 fee for each returned check, and after two returned check fees, you no longer will be allowed to pay by check.
 At this time, payment by automatic bank draft is not available.